moifmurphy/Packer-ESXi-Ubuntu-20.04/README.md

 # Packer ESXi Ubuntu 20.04

-I am in the process of skilling up and along the way, I am documenting the steps with a view to hopefully, helping someone else out.
+I am in the process of skilling up and along the way, I am documenting the steps with a view to hopefully helping someone else out.

 With that in mind, this repository is a work in progress and I welcome comments on how to improve the build files.